tylerjwoodfin/cabinet/README.md

   --get-file GET_FILE   Get file
   --export              Export MongoDB to ~/.cabinet/export --strip               (for --get-file) Surrounding whitespace is stripped by default; pass this flag to read file content without stripping
-  --log, -l LOG         Log a message (file + best-effort MongoDB `log` collection when enabled, else file only) --level LOG_LEVEL     (for -l) Log level [debug, info, warn, error, critical] --tags LOG_TAGS       (for -l) Comma-separated tags for the log entry --editor EDITOR       (for --edit and --edit-file) Specify an editor
+  --log, -l LOG         Log a message (local files; optional JSONL when logging.loki_enabled) --level LOG_LEVEL     (for -l) Log level [debug, info, warn, error, critical] --tags LOG_TAGS       (for -l) Comma-separated tags for the log entry --editor EDITOR       (for --edit and --edit-file) Specify an editor